-That’s why we need to pass the Family Care Act, (HB 290), which would enable people to use their earned sick time to care for loved ones.
+That’s why we need to pass the Family Care Act, (HB 92/SB 242), which would enable people to use their earned sick time to care for loved ones.

-“As a parent-mentor in a public school system, I work with families every day who do not have the option of witnessing the devastating impact that it can have when a parent is unable to use their sick time to care for their kids.”
+“As a parent-mentor in a public school system, I work with families every day who do not have the option of using their sick time to care for their kids.
+I have witnessed the devastating impact that can have on a family.”

 -Kim Chester, Advocate with the GA Council on Developmental Disabilities, Cartersville, GA